 Within a government and public sector context, our people know how and when to adapt our approach to quickly build credibility and secure stakeholder engagement and buy-in.
 At Berkeley, we only deploy small teams of highly experienced consultants, who work as part of your senior team.
-They can engage strategically with senior stakeholders to build understanding and reach a common position, and successfully navigate any challenging organizational politics.
+They can engage strategically with senior stakeholders to build understanding and reach a common position, and successfully navigate any challenging organisational politics.

-We recognize that budget and resources can be scarce within a public sector context, and that investment needs to deliver for the taxpayer.
+We recognise that budget and resources can be scarce within a public sector context, and that investment needs to deliver for the taxpayer.
 Our government consultants work effectively within resource and budget constraints, always focused on making a real impact, delivering value, and achieving lasting outcomes.

 We never impose out-of-the-box solutions or methodologies.
-Our model is to work in partnership with our clients, building trusted relationships and collaborating on the approach that’s right for the organization.
+Our model is to work in partnership with our clients, building trusted relationships and collaborating on the approach that’s right for the organisation.
 By combining our strategy and transformation expertise with your specialist knowledge, we can bring out the best in your people and achieve results that make a real difference.